-Use word embeddings to predict Twitter sentiment following Team Data Science Process
+Use word embeddings to classify Twitter sentiment using Azure Machine Learning and Team Data Science Process

-The primary purpose of this sample is to show how to instantiate and execute a complex machine learning project using the Team Data Science Process (TDSP) structure and templates in Azure Machine Learning Workbench.
+We have recently published a sample to show how to use Azure Machine Learning together with Team Data Science Process (TDSP) to execute an AI project for Twitter sentiment classification.
+This blog provides a summary of that published sample, which is publicly available through a GitHub repository.

-In this walkthrough, we demonstrate the usage of Word Embedding algorithms like Word2Vec algorithm and Sentiment Specfic Word Embedding (SSWE) Algorithm to predict Twitter sentiment polarity in Azure Machine Learning Workbench.
-The trained model is deployed to a web service using Azure Container Service(ACS).
-We are following Team Data Science Process to execute this project.This project is executed using TDSP templates which consist of the following parts:
+We demonstrated the usage of Word Embedding algorithms like Word2Vec and Sentiment Specific Word Embedding (SSWE) to predict Twitter sentiment.
+We following Team Data Science Process to execute this project.
+The data used in this project is Sentiment140 dataset, which contains the actual content of the tweet (with emoticons removed) along with the polarity of each of the tweet (positive and negative, neutral tweets are removed for this project).
+Sentiment140 dataset has been labelled using the concept of distant supervision as explained in the paper Twitter Sentiment Classification Using Distant Supervision.
+This project is executed using TDSP templates which consist of the following parts:

 Data acquisition and understanding